blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 <i>Kindly note, I don't speak for CarePilot.
 The opinions and preferences I
 express here are not necessarily representative of the views of CarePilot.
-I'm just a guy talking on his own into the void who happened to work with a great bunch of folks.</i>
+I'm just a guy talking on his own.</i>

 ***

-Imagine that you're employee #3 of a startup and are getting pulled into more Ops work as load on your few EC2 boxes gets up high: all day you fiddle with this and that, then _bam_ one of the servers go offline and you have to piece a new image up by hand.
+Imagine that you're employee #3 of a startup and are getting pulled into more Ops work as the load on your few EC2 boxes gets high: all day you fiddle with this and that, then _bam_ one of the servers goes offline and you have to piece a new image up by hand.
 The site is offline, meanwhile, and employees #1 and #2 can't help but give you the stink-eye.
 Or, imagine that you're the kind of person to release small profit generating web-apps every few months and one has finally taken off.
 Success!
 But the load on the $36 Heroku instance you're